As a human, I particularly enjoy the past time of ‘dwelling on things’.

 Kids today don’t know of the pain of having to actually sit through a crap TV show like M.A.S.K whilst waiting for Trap Door or Duckula to start.
 They can watch whatever they want, whenever they want.
 Where’s the fun and anticipation in that?
 They won’t even have Knightmare to look back on.

-As if holidays and potential love interests wasn’t quite enough, Teletext gave us the joy that was Bamboozle.
 THIS is what those random coloured buttons on your remote were made for.
 Bamber was your question master, posing 12 multiple choice questions which would update daily.
 Hours minutes of fun for everyone, it was revolutionary!

 Our children have all this information without even less than the touch of a button now.
 They can just ask Alexa or yell ‘OK Google’ within the vicinity of a smartphone.
 Information is updated in real time and there’s no sitting through pages of rubbish waiting for the bit they want to read.
 In fact, if they’re forced to wait more than twelve seconds for something to happen they get tetchy.